Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: Introduction

-This formulation makes the problem tractable to using obstruction calculus to find the derived structure.
-In a certain sense, this defeats the purpose of derived algebraic geometry, as part of the motivation for derived algebraic geometry was precisely avoiding such calculations and simply writing down the functor the lifted moduli problem should represent\footnote{see \cite[Sec.
-6]{toen03} and \cite[p.
-9]{Elliptic}}.
+This formulation makes the problem tractable to using obstruction calculus to find a possible derived structure on the moduli space in question inducing the replacement complex.
+In a certain sense, this defeats the purpose of derived algebraic geometry, as part of the motivation for derived algebraic geometry was precisely avoiding such calculations and simply writing down the functor the lifted moduli problem should represent\footnote{see the overviews by To\"en--Vezzosi \cite[Section 6]{toen03} and Lurie \cite[page 9]{Elliptic}}.

-The main theorem of this paper is that at least some derived structure inducing the obstruction theory exists (Theorem \ref{thm:geomresult}).
+Behrend and Fantechi in \cite{behrend97} axiomatized the phenomenon of a replacement complex for the cotangent complex of a moduli space to the notion of an \emph{obstruction theory}.
+The main theorem of this paper is an obstruction calculus that gives necessary and sufficient conditions for an obstruction theory of arbitrary length on a Deligne--Mumford stack to come from the structure of a spectral Deligne--Mumford stack on the same underlying topos (\fullref{thm:geomresult}).
+Over a base ring containing the rationals the theory of spectral Deligne--Mumford stacks and derived Deligne--Mumford stacks coincide.
+Adding this extra assumption, we obtain the corresponding calculus for derived Deligne--Mumford stacks.

+Recall that an obstruction theory is called \emph{perfect} if the replacement complex is in fact a perfect complex.
+If we assume the given obstruction theory to be perfect we can give a more precise description of the obstruction classes that measure if a perfect obstruction theory is induced by a derived structure.

 The method of proof uses obstruction calculus for nilpotent thickenings of derived rings.
 The basic observation underlying the whole work is easily described.
-Behrend and Fantechi in \cite{behrend97} axiomatized the phenomenon of a replacement complex for the cotangent complex of a moduli space to the notion of an \emph{obstruction theory}.
-Such an obstruction theory for a commutative ring $A$ is given by a morphism $\phi \colon E \to L_A$, where $E$ is a complex of $A$-modules and $L_A$ is the cotangent complex.
+An obstruction theory for a commutative ring $A$ is given by a morphism $\phi \colon E \to L_A$, where $E$ is a complex of $A$--modules and $L_A$ is the cotangent complex.
 Such a morphism can always be completed to a cofiber sequence